Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/fil-PH/learn-auction.md

 ---
 id: learn-auction
-title: Parachain Slots Auction
+title: Allychain Slots Auction
-sidebar_label: Parachain Slots Auction
+sidebar_label: Allychain Slots Auction
 ---

-For a [parachain](learn-parachains) to be added to AXIASolar it must inhabit one of the available parachain slots.
-A parachain slot is a scarce resource on AXIASolar and only a limited number will be available.
-As parachains ramp up there may only be a few slots that are unlocked every few months.
-The goal is to eventually have 100 parachain slots available on AXIASolar (these will be split between parachains and the [parathread pool](learn-parathreads)).
-If a parachain wants to have guaranteed block inclusion at every Relay Chain block, it must acquire a parachain slot.
+For a [allychain](learn-allychains) to be added to AXIA it must inhabit one of the available allychain slots.
+A allychain slot is a scarce resource on AXIA and only a limited number will be available.
+As allychains ramp up there may only be a few slots that are unlocked every few months.
+The goal is to eventually have 100 allychain slots available on AXIA (these will be split between allychains and the [parathread pool](learn-parathreads)).
+If a allychain wants to have guaranteed block inclusion at every Relay Chain block, it must acquire a allychain slot.

-The parachain slots of AXIASolar will be sold according to an unpermissioned [candle auction](https://en.wikipedia.org/wiki/Candle_auction) that has been slightly modified to be secure on a blockchain.
+The allychain slots of AXIA will be sold according to an unpermissioned [candle auction](https://en.wikipedia.org/wiki/Candle_auction) that has been slightly modified to be secure on a blockchain.

 ## Mechanics of a Candle auction